pflagerd/interactive-curves-and-surfaces-three-js/md/ 2 Preliminary Mathematics/ 5 Defining the Parametric Curve.md

 **Exercise 2.5**

-Write an application in threejs using `template/` as a starting point that has all the same elements and functions of the one shown in Image 2.5 .
+Write an application in that has all the same elements and functions of the one shown in Image 2.5 .

+1. You may start from one of the template/ projects, or one of your own .
+2. Make it object oriented.